-A culmination of further research led us to other botanical collectors, researchers and artists and eventually to the Herbarium where we obtained some of our latest visuals.
+Further research led us to other botanical collectors, researchers and artists, and eventually to the Herbarium, where we obtained some of our latest visuals.

 Herbaria in the country have been collecting and recording plants for the past 150 years.
-Contributing artists sketched botanicals in detail, from each leaf in all its stages of growth, to flowers that might have bloomed only a few hours a day.
-Herewith we continue their legacy and share the artists’ fascination through our latest collection.
-Field Notes and Veld Finds.
+Contributing artists sketched botanicals in detail, from leaves in all their stages of growth to flowers that might have bloomed only a few hours a day.
+Herewith we continue their legacy and share the artists’ fascination in our latest collection, Field Notes and Veld Finds.

-My personal fascination with interesting geometrical shapes in plants has continuously been inspired by a family tree of plant lovers and collectors.
-My great grandfather from Graaff Reinet being a horticulturist and my great aunt Mary being the local florist.
+My personal fascination with the interesting geometrical shapes found in plants has been inspired by a family tree of plant lovers and collectors, with my great-grandfather from Graaff Reinet being a horticulturist and my great aunt Mary being the local florist.

 My mom, Isabella, is a keen gardener and lover of all plants structural and unusual.
 She rarely visits me without bringing along slips, plants or seeds that delight.